-This step is absolutely crucial to being allowed to travel with your emotional support animal on JetBlue.
+This step is absolutely crucial to being allowed to travel with your emotional support animal, service animal, or pet on JetBlue.

-Although JetBlue does not require you to upload your documentation ahead of traveling, you must be able to produce copies of the required paperwork while on your journey.
+Although JetBlue does not require you to upload your documentation for your pet or ESA ahead of traveling, you must be able to produce copies of the required paperwork while on your journey.
 You could be refused to board if you do not have the required paperwork.

 JetBlue does not allow animals to travel in the cargo compartment, so if you are not permitted to bring your animals as an ESA, and if your dog is too large to travel as a pet in the cabin as carry-on baggage, you will not be able to bring it.

 ESA Letter: Optional

 While you do not have to bring your emotional support animal letter after 1/11/2021, it never hurts to have the letter on hand.